-The NWFP (50°46'10''N, -3°54'05''W) is in a lowland temperate landscape in the south west 159 160 of the UK and is the most instrumented ruminant farm platform in the world (Orr et al. 2016).
-161 It experiences mean annual rainfall of 1053 mm.
-Topsoils include Hallsworth - a seasonally waterlogged clayey Dystric Gleysol, Halstow - a slowly permeable clayey Gleyic Cambisol 162 163 and Denbigh a well-drained silty loam Brown Earth (Avery 1980).
-These overlay a poorly 164 permeable stony clay subsoil which is heavily mottled.
-Topsoils have a clay content of 165 approximately 36% whilst subsoils have a corresponding content of approximately 60% 166 (Harrod and Hogan 2008).
-These soils are representative of ~1843 km2 of temperate lowland 167 ruminant grazing landscapes across England (Collins et al. 2021).
+The NWFP (50°46'10''N, -3°54'05''W) is in a lowland temperate landscape in the south west of the UK and is the most instrumented ruminant farm platform in the world (Orr et al. 2016).
+It experiences mean annual rainfall of 1053 mm.
+Topsoils include Hallsworth-a seasonally waterlogged clayey Dystric Gleysol, Halstow-a slowly permeable clayey Gleyic Cambisol and Denbigh a well-drained silty loam Brown Earth (Avery 1980).
+These overlay a poorly permeable stony clay subsoil which is heavily mottled.
+Topsoils have a clay content of approximately 36%, whilst subsoils have a corresponding content of approximately 60% (Harrod and Hogan 2008).
+These soils are representative of ~ 1843 km2 of temperate lowland ruminant grazing landscapes across England (Collins et al. 2021).

-The NWFP consists of 15 hydrologically-isolated field-scale catchments which range 168 169 in area from 1.54 to 7.75 ha (Fig. 1).
-The catchments have mean slopes of between 4.17 and 170 9.71 degrees at varying aspects around a central hilltop between the River Taw and its tributary Cocktree Stream.
-The NWFP operates experimentally as a commercial farm following best 171 172 management practices.
-Its scientific purpose is to test the efficacy and sustainability of beef 173 and sheep grazing systems (Orr et al. 2016; Takahashi et al. 2018).
-Accordingly, the 15 field 174 scale catchments are divided into three farmlets which test sustainability trade-offs for each 175 system.
-The three systems are: (1) business-as-usual long-term permanent pasture (BAU); (2) 176 scheduled ploughing and reseeding for a high sugar grass monoculture (HSG), and; (3) 177 ploughing and reseeding for a HSG/clover mix (HSGC).
-Catchments under treatments 2 and 3 178 have been ploughed and re-seeded in four phases since the initiation of data collection on the NWFP in 2012.
-Prior to this ploughing, all the catchments were permanent pasture and had the 179 same management and similar productivity (Orr et al. 2019).
-Thirty (mainly Charolais \times 180 181 Hereford-Friesian and Limousine × Hereford-Friesian, with gradual conversion to Stabiliser × 182 Hereford-Friesian and Stabiliser breed from 2017 onwards) calves from an adjacent cow-calf enterprise are randomly assigned to each farmlet at the point of weaning in autumn at a mean 183 184 wight of 418 kg.
-Cattle are normally housed from October to April to avoid structural 185 degradation of seasonally waterlogged soils, then kept at pasture on their respective farmlet 186 until reaching target weights of ~555 kg for heifers and ~620 kg for steers.
-Farmyard manure 187 stored in middens during the winter housing period is used to fertilise the grazed pastures between silage cuts always going back to the same pasture that fed those animals.
-Suffolk \times 188 189 Mule ewes and their lambs sired by Charollais rams were assigned to each farmlet each spring 190 (50 ewes in 2013 and 2014, and 75 ewes from 2016 onwards - until 2015 ewes were allocated 191 randomly each spring, from 2016 onwards ewes stayed in the same farmlet until culled when 192 ewe lambs were added).
-With a lambing rate of 1.8-1.9, this results in a flock size of $\sim 140-220$ 193 sheep across the entire farm platform until mid-autumn, when lambs reach a target weight of 194 ~43.0 kg and are sold for slaughter.
-For the different fields on the NWFP, mean sheep stocking rates range from 0.15 - 1.00 UK grazing livestock units (LU) ha-1 (2.1 - 12.9 animals ha-1) and 195 0 - 0.77 LU ha-1 (0 - 1.02 animals ha-1) for cattle.
-Livestock units are defined as 0.75 for beef 196 197 cattle, 0.11 for lowland ewes and 0.04 for lambs under one year in age.
-Cattle were primarily present in the larger fields (catchments 2, 3, 4, 8 and 9) and sheep in the smaller fields 198 199 (catchments 6, 7, 10, 11, 12, 13, 14, 15).
+The NWFP consists of 15 hydrologically isolated field ing scale catchments which range in area from 1.54 to 7.75 ha systems (Orr et al. 2016; Takahashi et al. 2018).
+Accordingly, the 15 field scale catchments are divided into three farmlets which test sustainability trade-offs for each system.
+The three systems are: (1) business-as-usual long-term permanent pasture (BAU); (2) scheduled ploughing and reseeding for a high sugar grass monoculture (HSG); and (3) ploughing and reseeding for a HSG/clover mix (HSGC).
+Catchments under treatments 2 and 3 have been ploughed and re-seeded in four phases since the initiation of data collection on the NWFP in 2012.
+Prior to this ploughing, all the catchments were permanent pasture and had the same management and similar productivity (Orr et al. 2019).
+Thirty (mainly Charolais \times Hereford-Friesian and Limousine × Hereford-Friesian, with gradual conversion to Stabiliser × Hereford-Friesian and Stabiliser breed from 2017 onwards) calves from an adjacent cow-calf enterprise are randomly assigned to each farmlet at the point of weaning in autumn at a mean wight of 418 kg.
+Cattle are normally housed from October to April to avoid structural degradation of seasonally waterlogged soils and then kept at pasture on their respective farmlet until reaching target weights of ~ 555 kg for heifers and ~ 620 kg for steers.
+Farmyard manure stored in middens during the winter housing period is used to fertilise the grazed pastures between silage cuts always going back to the same pasture that fed those animals.
+Suffolk × Mule ewes and their lambs sired by Charollais rams were assigned to each farmlet each spring (50 ewes in 2013 and 2014, and 75 ewes from 2016 onwards-until 2015 ewes were allocated randomly each spring, from 2016 onwards, ewes stayed in the same farmlet until culled when ewe lambs were added).
+With a lambing rate of 1.8-1.9, this results in a flock size of \sim 140-220 sheep across the entire farm platform until mid-autumn, when lambs reach a target weight of ~ 43.0 kg and are sold for slaughter.
+For the different fields on the NWFP, mean sheep stocking rates range from 0.15 to 1.00 UK grazing livestock units (LU) ha^{-1} (2.1-12.9 animals ha^{-1}) and 0 to 0.77 LU ha^{-1} (0-1.02) animals ha^{-1}) for cattle.
+Livestock units are defined as 0.75 for beef cattle, 0.11 for lowland ewes, and 0.04 for lambs under 1 year in age.
+Cattle were primarily present in the larger fields (catchments 2, 3, 4, 8, and 9) and sheep in the smaller fields (catchments 6, 7, 10, 11, 12, 13, 14, 15).